Cosmological tests of sudden future singularities: Introduction

 Sudden future singularity models result in leaving no restrictions on an equation of state $p=p(\varrho)$ of the cosmological matter, which allows the unconstrained evolution of the energy density and pressure.
-The nature of a sudden future singularity is different from that of a standard big-bang singularity and also from an exotic big-rip singularity in that it does not exhibit geodesic incompletness and the cosmic evolution may eventually be extended beyond it \cite{lazkoz,adam}.
+The nature of a sudden future singularity is different from that of a standard big-bang singularity and also from an exotic big-rip singularity in that it does not exhibit geodesic incompleteness and the cosmic evolution may eventually be extended beyond it \cite{lazkoz,adam}.
 The only physical characteristic of these singularities is a momentarily infinite peak of the tidal forces in the universe.
-In generalized sudden future singularity models this peak may also appear in the derivatives of the tidal forces \cite{SFS}.
-It is interesting to note that these singularities are in a way similar to yet another type, which were termed finite density singularities \cite{dabrowski93}.
+In generalized sudden future singularity (GSFS) models this peak may also appear in the derivatives of the tidal forces \cite{SFS}.
+GSFS, BS, and w-singularities, like SFS, admit geodesic completeness and so they are weak singularities which can be passed through by both point particles and extended objects \cite{LFJ2010, adam}.
+It is interesting to note that sudden future singularities are in a way similar to yet another type, which were termed finite density singularities \cite{dabrowski93}.
 The crucial difference is that finite density singularities occur as singularities in space rather than in time, which means that even at the present moment of cosmic evolution they could exist somewhere in the Universe \cite{inhpress}.
 We will not discuss in detail these finite density singularities in this paper since they basically appear in cosmological models without homogeneity.
 On the other hand, it is worth mentioning that the sudden future singularities are quite generic, since they may arise in both homogeneous \cite{SFS} and inhomogeneous \cite{sfs1} models of the universe.

 In Ref. \cite{PRD07} we discussed the constraints imposed on SFS models which came from SNIa data.
 We showed that those data were consistent with the occurrence of a sudden future singularity in the very near future -- as little as 8.7 million years from now.
 In Ref. \cite{ghodsi11} we extended our investigation to confront SFS models with other cosmological data, from the cosmic microwave background (CMB) and baryon acoustic oscillations.
 We demonstrated that the class of SFS models introduced in \cite{SFS} was not compatible with current observations, in the particular case where the asymptotic behaviour of the scale factor close to the BB singularity mimics a dust-filled Einstein de Sitter universe.
 In this paper we extend our investigation further, confronting current cosmological data with SFS models that simulate the behaviour of more general flat, barotropic fluid models.
 The paper is organized as follows.
 In Section \ref{models} we present sudden future singularities in a framework which is appropriate to further discussion.
 In Sections \ref{supernovae}-\ref{BAO} we discuss current observational data on supernovae, shift parameter and baryon acoustic oscillations in the universe.
 In Section \ref{conclusion} we compare these observational data with our SFS models and use them to determine constraints on the model parameters and present our conclusions.